Monday, May 14, 2018 | Namibia – Oshikoto Region, Namutoni | Petra

 There is natural beauty wherever you set your eyes.
 Now you can clearly see and feel autumn in Namibia.
 The leaves of the trees and the high grass get dry.
 The lushly green after the rainy season shifts to a golden yellow day by day.
 The morning air is cooler than usually and we can smell autumn.
 The postcard-like blue of the sky now appears less bright and more pale.
 Where there has been a smaller waterhole two weeks before there now the ground is dry and dusty.
 The animals have to take on longer ways for water again.

 The giraffes stand right beside and watch the action from above.
-They wait for quiet coming back and have a gulp after.
+They wait until calm has returned and then treat themselves to a hearty drink of water.

 We could watch little mischief playing in the water for hours.
 So cute!
-He even doesn’t realize that the rest of the family already moved on.
+He didn’t even notice that the others had already moved on.

 Quite a few elephant bulls roam the scenery alone or walk along the road with no rush.
 His visits at the waterhole are less playful and appear quite unexcited.